FerretDB/FerretDB/website/blog/2022-05-16-using-cla-assistant-with-ferretdb.md

 ```

-The first service starts PostgreSQL and creates “ferretdb” database, with data stored on the host system in “_./data/postgres_” directory.
+The first service starts PostgreSQL and creates "ferretdb" database, with data stored on the host system in "_./data/postgres_" directory.
 That ensures that data is not lost when you recreate this Compose project and makes the simplest way to do backups (by just copying this directory) possible.
 Of course, without more advanced backup solutions and with authentication disabled, that’s not a fully production-ready deployment, but good enough for an example.

 The second service starts FerretDB which would connect to this PostgreSQL instance and listen on the standard MongoDB port.
-FerretDB starts very fast and exits if it can’t connect to PostgreSQL; “_restart: on-failure_” ensures that it is restarted in that case.
+FerretDB starts very fast and exits if it can’t connect to PostgreSQL; "_restart: on-failure_" ensures that it is restarted in that case.

 Now we need to start CLA Assistant itself.
 They do not provide a prebuilt Docker image, but it is easy to build ourselves.